School Science Lessons

 The crystallized varieties always break into little four-sided pieces when hit with a hammer.

-Iceland Spar is a clear crystal with refractive index 1.49 and 1.66, causing a double refraction effect, birefringence, double image caused by light polarization, used in the Nicol prism and in bomb-sights.
+Iceland Spar is a clear crystal with refractive index 1.49 and 1.66, causing a double refraction effect, birefringence, double image caused by light polarization.

 Sea animals use calcite to build a shell or outer skeleton.